What Is Nonverbal Communication?

 Nonverbal communication should not be studied apart from verbal communication.
 Nonverbal communication primarily conveys relational information (emotions and feelings), whereas verbal communication conveys content information.
 Thus, nonverbal and verbal communications work together to convey the total meaning of a message.

-To arrive at a better understanding of how nonverbal messages affect verbal messages, we learn about the functions of nonverbal messages by studying them in relationship to verbal message.
-Take for example, what do you make of the nonverbal messages that accompany the following verbal messages?
+To arrive at a better understanding of how nonverbal messages affect verbal messages, we need to examine the functions of nonverbal messages by studying them in relationship to verbal message.
+This is treated in another entry hereOpens in new window.